Algebraic groups whose orbit closures contain only finitely many orbits: 5. Auxiliary results: property (F)

-\subsection{5.\;Auxiliary results: property (F)}
+\section{\bf 5.\;Auxiliary results: property (F)}

-This section contains some auxiliary results on property (F) from the formulation of Theorem \ref{mcri} that will be used in its proof.
-First we explore its behaviour under passing to a subgroup and a quotient group.\;Then we explore it for two-dimensional connected solvable, and, in conclusion, for semisimple affine algebraic groups.
+This section contains some auxi\-liary results about property (F) from the formulation of Theorem \ref{mcri} that will be used in its proof.
+First we explore behaviour of this property under passing to a subgroup and a quotient group.
+Then we explore it for two-dimensional connected solv\-able affine algebraic groups, and, in conclusion, for semisimple affine algebraic groups.